-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make

 Special Feature: Solved Problem: Comparative Advantage and the Gains from Trade

 170) Suppose in the United States, the opportunity cost of producing a motor engine is 4 auto bodies.
 In Canada, the opportunity cost of producing a motor engine is 2 auto bodies.